Aditya0Kumar/FairShare/BUGS.md

 ---

-## Bug 2
+## Bug 2: Paid By Filter Type Mismatch

-**How to reproduce:** Select a person from the "Paid by" dropdown in the Filter section to filter expenses by who paid them.
+**How to reproduce:** In the Filter section, use the "Paid by" dropdown to isolate expenses paid by a specific person.
+The expense list will unexpectedly empty out and show zero results, regardless of who is selected.

-**What is wrong:** The filter doesn't show any expenses because the value from the select dropdown is a string (e.g., `"1"`), but the expense `paidBy` id is a number (e.g., `1`).
-The strict inequality check (`!==`) fails due to this type mismatch, filtering out all expenses.
+**What is wrong:** The filter logic is performing a strict type comparison (`!==`), but the data types are mismatched.
+The HTML `<select>` element inherently yields string values (e.g., `"1"`), whereas the internal expense objects store the `paidBy` identifier as an integer (e.g., `1`).
+Because `"1" !== 1` evaluates to true in a strict context, every single expense is filtered out of the view.

 **What I changed:** In `src/App.jsx`, I wrapped the `paidBy` value with `Number()` during the filter check: `e.paidBy !== Number(paidBy)`.

 ---

-## Bug 3
+## Bug 3: Deductions for Non-Participating Payers

-**How to reproduce:** Create an expense where the person who paid is not explicitly included in the split.
+**How to reproduce:** Create a new expense where the individual who paid the bill is deliberately excluded from the "Split between" list (e.g., Alice pays for Bob and Charlie's meal, but didn't eat herself).

 **What is wrong:** If the payer was not in the split list, a share was incorrectly deducted from their balance anyway.

-**What I changed:** In `src/lib/balances.js`, removed the erroneous `if` block that deducted a share from the payer if they weren't in the split list.
+**What I changed:** In `src/lib/balances.js`, I located and entirely removed the erroneous `if` block that was responsible for blindly penalizing the payer.
+The balance engine now strictly calculates deductions based solely on the individuals officially checked in the split list.

 ---

-## Bug 4
+## Bug 4: Missing Transfers on Exact Settlement Matches

-**How to reproduce:** Create a scenario where a debtor owes the exact same amount a creditor is owed.

-**What is wrong:** The settlement algorithm successfully matches the debtor and creditor but entirely skips recording the actual transfer.
+**How to reproduce:** Log expenses in such a way that one person is owed an exact dollar amount, and another person happens to owe that exact same dollar amount (a perfect 1:1 match).

+**What is wrong:** The `settle` algorithm uses a two-pointer approach to match debtors with creditors.
+When the algorithm encountered a perfect match (where the debt exactly equaled the credit), it successfully updated the pointers to move to the next individuals, but completely failed to push the actual transfer record into the final array.
+This resulted in "lost" money that was never accounted for in the UI.

-**What I changed:** In `src/lib/settle.js`, added the missing `transfers.push(...)` block in the `else` case when the amounts perfectly match.
+**What I changed:** In `src/lib/settle.js`, I amended the `else` condition (which triggers on an exact match) to properly assemble the transfer object and execute `transfers.push(...)` before incrementing the `i` and `j` pointers.

 ---

-## Bug 5
+## Bug 5: Rounding and Floating-Point Issues in Splits

-**How to reproduce:**
-1. Log an expense of $100 split equally among 3 people.
-Each person was assigned $33.33, totaling $99.99, losing $0.01 from the group total.
+**How to reproduce:** 1.
+Log an expense of $100 split equally among 3 people.
+Each person is assigned $33.33, totaling $99.99, losing $0.01 from the group total.
 2. Enter custom percentage splits such as `33.33%`, `33.33%`, and `33.34%`.
 The form rejects submission with *"Percentages must add to 100"* due to IEEE 754 float representation `100.00000000000001`.

 **What is wrong:**
 1. `splitEqual()` in `src/lib/money.js` performed simple division and fixed-point rounding without distributing remainder cents across participants.